11 Conditions that Trigger a Feeling of Impending Doom

 Here are some of the reasons you might feel near catastrophe.

 Impending doom can be a tough-to-parse symptom.
 You feel as if something is very wrong—but what exactly is it?
 “To determine whether this sensation results from anxiety or a medical emergency, there are a few factors to weigh,” says Hafeez.
 “If someone is in no imminent danger, no physiological symptoms accompany the sensation, and if the anxiety is present, it is likely the result of a mental health issue or trauma.”
+In fact, it would be very unlikely for someone experiencing a feeling of impending doom not to have accompanying physiological symptoms.
 These are some of the potential psychological candidates.

 When you have depression, you look at the world in a different way.
 “Depressive thoughts are like putting on dark glasses: Things look gloomy and unpredictable,” says Susan Albers-Bowling, PsyD, a psychologist at Cleveland Clinic in Wooster, Ohio.
 Symptoms of a depressive episode may also include feeling hopeless or pessimistic, thoughts of death or self harm, and decreased energy and fatigue.